cloudfoundry-attic/bosh-notes/backup.md

 * ???

 ## TBD
+* Main challenges which seem to be service-specific knowledge, so bosh probably can't help you here:
-* Main challenge: Finding out which instance is 'leader' and which instances are 'data'.
-This is service-specific knowledge, so bosh probably can't help you here.
+  * Finding out which instance is 'leader' and which instances are 'data'.
   * In which order should instances be brought down and then up again?
   * Which snapshot is the one you want to restore?
 If e.g. the `redis_leader_z1` went down at some point in time, one of the `redis_data_z1` nodes might have been elected leader.
 This should be the disk you want to restore a master node with!
+  * On how many nodes do you want to restore?
 * Annotations for snapshots?
 E.g. triggered manually, triggered before deploy, triggered by cron, triggered before restore.
+* IaaSes have quota for snapshots.
+Do we just fail or have some kind of 'logrotate' style or rotating snapshots?
 * What about processes that keep a bunch of state in memory.
 Do we need to call the `drain` script before taking an IaaS snapshot?
-Currently this is only guaranteed for snapshots taken before a `bosh deploy`
+Currently this is only guaranteed for snapshots taken before a `bosh deploy`.
+Or do we just lose some more data?
 * Are there services which need to call a script to import state written to disk by the `drain` script?
 Should this go into `pre_start` or is this something different?
 * Snapshots are no backup, it's just a means to jump back in time!
 If your disk goes belly-up the snapshots are worthless.
 Can/should we trigger a real backup for that disk as well? (e.g. cinder `backup-create`)
 * Are there services which need the replicas in a consistent state?
 Do we need something like consistent snapshots across VMs, as e.g. provided by `cinder cg-snapshot` which snapshots disks at the same time?